-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Annual physical exam No prior authorization required.
+What you must pay when you get these What you must pay when you get these Services that are covered for you services In-Network services Out-of-Network Annual physical exam No prior authorization required.
 The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 Limited to one exam per calendar year. \$0 co-pay.
-50% co-insurance This exam is covered in addition to the "Welcome to Medicare Exam" and "Annual Wellness Visit.
+50% co-insurance.
+This exam is covered in addition to the "Welcome to Medicare Exam" and "Annual Wellness Visit."
 Routine lab work not otherwise covered by Medicare as preventive, including: Comprehensive Metabolic Panel Thyroid Stimulating Hormone Complete Blood Count Vitamin D A hands-on physical exam that includes inspection of the organ systems A review of active medical problems, development of specific treatment plans, and an examination and evaluation of the entire person.
 Note: Cost-sharing may apply for other services provided during the annual physical exam.